The marketplace is guarded by Toripolliisi, a statue of a policeman.

 With more places closed, we got to walk a lot and see a very nice city.
 We visited Oulu's oldest church and received an informative tour from a young woman whose English was tinged, for no known reason, with an Australian accent.
 The church is also an access point for the city-wide wireless network.

 In the small park near our hotel, we had ice cream cones.
 (Licorice ice cream is better than it sounds, but not a lot better.)
 Black-faced seagulls fussed loudly over the cone scraps that we tossed on the ground.
+With most restaurants closed, we opted for the Mexican restaurant in our hotel.
+Hint: if you want good Mexican or southwest American food, Oulu is probably not your best choice.

 On Sunday morning, we took a walk through the city's parks brings us along canals to the waterfront.
 The observatory at the Oulu Castle provides a wonderful view of the city and harbor.